SharePoint/sp-dev-docs/docs/solution-guidance/Autotagging-sample-app-for-SharePoint.md

 ---
-title: AutoTagging sample SharePoint Add-in
+title: Auto-tagging sample SharePoint Add-in
 description: As part of your Enterprise Content Management (ECM) strategy, you can automatically tag documents with metadata when they are created or uploaded to SharePoint. ms.date: 5/2/2018
 ---

-# AutoTagging sample SharePoint Add-in
+# Auto-tagging sample SharePoint Add-in

 The ECM.AutoTagging sample shows you how to use a provider-hosted add-in to automatically tag content added to a SharePoint library with data sourced from a custom user profile property.